KateCiz/SoundCloud-Project/scratch.md

 - Success response includes data only for the specified artist
 - Return artist data and include the id, username, and previewImage
-- Return aggregate data for totalSongs, totalAlbums, and previewImage for each song
+- Return aggregate data for totalSongs and totalAlbums
 - Error response has status 404 if an artist does not exist with the provided id